RickofManc/the-coffee-collective/README.md

 As part of the project planning phase a high-level design of the site [structure](#Structure) has been created to understand the main entities, and the relationship between these entities set within a Hierarchical structure.
 This led to understanding the next level down through mapping out the tables, columns and attributes required for the database.
 The initial draft in Excel has been mapped into a data schema below using [draw.io](https://www.draw.io/index.html) to help understand how the entities and data will relate across the site.

 In consideration of the a requirement for the data to be searchable, and in time understand patterns and trends in user behaviour, an Object-Relational Database using MVT architecture has been selected.
-I've opted for a PostgreSQL DBMS (Database Management System) as it can support the aforementioned requirements, PostgreSQL can also support multiple programming languages and libraries that which will be used to build the application.
+I've opted to use PostgreSQL DBMS (Database Management System) as it can support the aforementioned requirements, PostgreSQL can also support multiple programming languages and libraries that which will be used to build the application.

 The diagram below shows the entity relationships between categories, products, product reviews, users, and an order.
 The Product Model is used by the Review Model to ensure the right product is being reviewed.
 The diagram also highlights that one product can have many reviews.